arangodb/docs/3.8/appendix-deprecated.md

 - **Export API**:
   The [export REST API](http/export.html) is deprecated and will be removed in a future version.
-Instead of using this API, please use an AQL streaming cursor to dump the contents of a collection.
+Instead of using this API, please use an AQL query with a streaming cursor to dump the contents of a collection.

 - **Simple Queries**: Idiomatic interface in arangosh to perform trivial queries.
   They are superseded by [AQL queries](aql/index.html), which can also